-Unit 1 special operation (section 4.2.1.3): [NOT applicable during spring spill North priority order.]
-When the ASW in Bay 1 is open and total outflow > 38 kcfs, Unit 1 is operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
+Unit 1 special operation (section 4.2.1.3): When the ASW in Bay 1 is open and total outflow > 38 kcfs, Unit 1 is operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
 Assume other units operate approximately uniformly within their full 1% ranges.
 When other units are operating at < 16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% range (~16.0 kcfs).
 When average unit discharge is > 16.0 kcfs, assume all units are operating uniformly.

-Unit 5 will likely not be available in spring 2018.
-The current repair schedule estimates Unit 5 will return to service in summer 2018 (July/August).

 Comments:

 2/7/19 FPOM FPP Meeting: Van Dyke has concerns with this change, considering the patterns modeled at ERDC weren’t able to be implemented due to the Unit 5 outage.
 Setter provided an update that Unit 5 will remain out of service until 2020 at the earliest.
 Peery and Bettin noted that the normal Unit 1 priority (south) was definitely the best for fish passage during 30% spill, which is set to occur for 4 hours in the morning and 4 hours in the evening, per the spill agreement.
 And there isn’t evidence that the Unit 6 (north) priority was any better during gas cap spill last year.
 The project can’t switch between unit priorities for each spill operation.
 Van Dyke requested the report from PNNL.
 Peery will look into that and provide more info to FPOM for follow up at next week’s FPOM meeting on 2/14.